 We feel all sorts of happy when we score brunch reservations at Swan, the Design District restaurant by Grammy Award–winning musician Pharrell Williams and hospitality whiz David Grutman (OTL, Planta, Komodo).
 With a swanky indoor-outdoor patio, enjoy the Miami air as you indulge in a bagel and lox tower, bourbon cinnamon rolls and fruity cocktails.

 You’ve surely dined at Juvia in the evening, but have you visited this rooftop restaurant for brunch?
 Beyond the unbelievable city views, Juvia serves a pretty affordable bottomless brunch (by Miami Beach standards, at least).
-Enjoy two hours of all-you-can-drink mimosas, tequila margaritas or bellinis for $30.
+Enjoy two hours of all-you-can-drink mimosas, bellinis, prosecco, tequila margaritas or Aperol spritz for $35.
 Pair the bubbly with a brunch entrée—we’re thinking the smoked salmon egg Benedict with yuzu hollandaise.

 This quaint restaurant located within Peacock Park packs a big punch.
 Its menu changes with the season, but the food is always handmade, local and downright delicious.
 As for brunch, some things stay the same (thankfully).
-No matter when you visit, make sure you order the chorizo and manchego croquettes, sweet potato tots and the dulce de leche waffle.
+No matter when you visit, make sure you order the chorizo and Manchego croquettes, sweet potato tots, cornflake-crusted French toast and the dulce de leche waffle.
 Don’t worry about sitting outside in the dead of summer either: Glass & Vine is prepared with outdoor fans.
 Bless.